Application and Admission for medical students of Erasmus MC

 The Admissions Committee, including members of the board of the Master’s Clinical Research of Erasmus MC and of the Netherlands Institute for Health Sciences, makes the final selection.
 As a limited number of places are available in the programmes, the committee makes a first selection based on the applications they received.
 They will select you for an interview when you are registered as a third year medical bachelor student at the Erasmus University at the moment of your application.

 The second and final selection is based on an interview (partly in English) with the student.
-All interviews will be held 12 April 2017.
+Interviews will be held 2 and 16 May 2018.
 Shortly after these take place, students will be informed of the Committee’s decision in writing.
 Please note that this decision is preliminary and depends on the successful completion of the bachelor medical degree.

 After admission to the Research Master programme

 Once you have been formally admitted, at the end of the third year’s Bachelor in Medicine, registration of your enrolment in the Master’s programmes Clinical Research or Health Sciences as second study programme next to your medical master programme is required.
 The research master programme runs parallel to the medical programme and will finish after receiving the Master in Medicine degree.

 Registration and costs of the Research Master programmes

 Medical students at Erasmus MC who are admitted to the programme Clinical Research or Health Sciences should formally register at the EUR to formalize their enrolment in one of the Master of Science programmes as second study programme next to their medical programme.
 The Research Master programme runs parallel to the medical programme and will finish after the student receives his Master in Medicine degree.
 The Department of Admission, Registration and Housing at Erasmus University Rotterdam (EUR) will further coordinate your registration and all tuition-fee related issues after we have confirmed your admission.
 No extra costs will be taken into account for students who have been admitted through this procedure.
 The standard university fees are still applicable.